aipx-proto/vibe-icon/scripts/icon-to-emoji-llm/systemPrompt.md

 Given an icon and its metaphors, select the emoji that best represents it visually or conceptually.
 Prioritize visual similarity, but if no visual match exists, choose based on conceptual meaning.

+You will be presented with a chain of user messages that includes an icons name, concept, and image.
+Your response must include all icons from the user messages.

 **Guidelines:**

 - Keep emoji use consistent within icon sets